MrSaighnal/ST-Claus/README.md

-# 🎅 ST-Claus -- Subdomain Takeover Claus Scanner
+# 🎅 ST-Claus -- Subdomain Takeover Scanner

-🎅Subdomain Takeover Claus Scanner is a tool that help bug hunters and penetration testers to identify Subdomain Takeover vulnerabilities.
+🎅ST-Claus is a Subdomain Takeover Scanner that helps bug hunters and penetration testers to identify Subdomain Takeover vulnerabilities.

 # Screenshot